-A therapist can offer guidance by helping you identify and address causes of guilt, explore effective coping skills, and develop greater self-compassion.
+Finding a therapist or mental health professional can help.
+They can offer guidance by helping you identify and address the causes of guilt, explore effective coping skills, and develop greater self-compassion.

 Guilt belongs in the past.
 You can begin letting it go by strengthening your resilience and building confidence to make better choices in the future.

 If you’re struggling to resolve feelings of guilt, know you don’t need to do it alone.
 Therapy can offer a safe space to learn how to forgive yourself and move forward.